-\paragraph{Meta-measurement extrapolation.} The format dependence documented here concerns well-characterised proxy properties (bias, sycophancy, truthfulness) evaluated with established benchmarks, matched item pairs, deterministic scoring, and 18 falsification tests.
-By any reasonable standard these are the \emph{easy} properties to measure, and format shifts of 5--20~pp arise even so.
-The field's ability to evaluate consequential safety properties (scheming, deception, CBRN knowledge) under agentic deployment rests on measurement conditions that are strictly less favourable: no matched item pairs, no deterministic scoring, no ground-truth validation against which format sensitivity can be calibrated.
+Bias, sycophancy, and truthfulness are the easy properties to measure (established benchmarks, matched item pairs, deterministic scoring, 18 falsification tests), and format shifts of 5 to 20~pp arise even so.
+Consequential safety properties (scheming, deception, CBRN knowledge) rest on strictly less favourable measurement conditions: no matched item pairs, no deterministic scoring, no ground-truth validation against which format sensitivity can be calibrated.
 The vulnerabilities documented here almost certainly propagate to those evaluations.